karthik229/Phone-Pe-Case-Study---Python/README.md

 Tasks Completed:
 Data loading, cleaning, and integration.
 EDA to identify transaction trends, demographic correlations, and device usage patterns.
-Advanced SQL queries and Python analysis for deeper insights.
+Python analysis for deeper insights.
 Visualization of key metrics and findings.

 ## 3. Findings